Belagir/lisilisk/README.md

 There should be a better way to have the user supply shaders, without having the burden to redefine the uniforms & co.

 The backend should take shader fragments rather than whole shaders.
 Those fragments should define a `vertex()` function and a `fragment()` function that will be used in the actual compiled shaders.
 Thoses fragments are appended to a set of uniform and interfaces declarations and a `main()` function that invokes the user functions.
 This is this shader that is actually compiled.

+> We now have simplifed shaders for materials applied to models.

 ### Spaghetti interface